timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 Note that some tests will fail in Python 2, as the code is written and tested in Python3.
 Furthermore, the feed output is taken from an up to date (5.2.1) feedparser version, so the tests are marked as expected to fail for lower versions.
-You should, naturally, run tests before submitting patches.
+You should, naturally, run and write tests before submitting patches.
+See the :ref:`writing-tests` section for more information about how to write tests.

 .. _pytest: http://pytest.org/
 .. _ecdysis: https://gitlab.com/anarcat/ecdysis